 There is a condition that is opposite of dehydration.
 This happens rarely but if you drink too much water you can get overhydrated.
 This condition is also called hyponatremia.
 Sodium levels in your bloodstream can get diluted and the cell function can become impaired.
 This condition might even lead to death.

 Your body goes through a lot of stress in the summer.
-This condition comes along with these symptoms heavy sweating, faintness, rapid pulse, dehydration, nausea, headache, fatigue, dizziness etc.
+This condition comes along with these symptoms of heavy sweating, faintness, rapid pulse, dehydration, nausea, headache, fatigue, dizziness etc.

 This occurs when the temperature of your body skyrocket.
 This is a serious condition that can happen very fast and will require medical attention right away.
 If you are experiencing these symptoms or somebody else is please seek medical attention immediately.